bolt/collection/README.md

 $colors->removeFirst(); // "red"
 ```

 These examples only cover half of the functionality.
+See the [API documentation][api-docs] for more.

 All methods accepting a collection will accept other `Bags`, `arrays`,
 `stdClass`, and `Traversable` objects.
 This makes it very easy work with any